willroberts2113/movies-api/src/main/resources/spring-i/6-data-access-layer.md

 Change the values to be specific for your database setup, if needed.

-Next, add the following to your `pom.xml` then reload the project:
+🚨 Next, if you don't already have them, add the following to your `pom.xml` then reload the project:

 ```xml
 <dependency>